-- 1. The maximum award to any one Principal will be a total of \$1,200,000 in tax credits, including all set-asides.
-Forward commitments will count towards the maximum applicable in the year they are allocated. - 2.
-The maximum award to any one project will be \$1,000,000, other than the preservation set-aside, which will be \$250,000. - 3.
-Public housing redevelopment (PHR) projects: - (a) The Agency may determine that tax credits awarded to PHR projects do not count against some or all of the Principals involved for the purpose of subsection (E)(1) above.
+- 1. The maximum award to any one Principal will be a total of \$1,300,000 in tax credits, including all set-asides other than awards made under Section II(A). - For purposes of the maximum allowed in this subsection (E)(1), the Agency may determine that a person or entity not included in an application is a Principal for the proposed project.
+Such determination would include consideration of relationships between the parties in previously awarded projects and other common interests.
+Standard fee for service contract relationships (such as accountants or attorneys) will not be considered. - 2.
+The maximum award to any one project will be \$1,300,000.

+- 3. Public housing redevelopment (PHR) projects: - (a) The Agency may determine that tax credits awarded to PHR projects do not count against some or all of the Principals involved for the purpose of subsection (E)(1) above.
 This determination will be based on the Principal's role in the project(s) and overall development capacity.
-The allowance in this subsection (E)(3)(a) will apply to a maximum of one project per Principal. - (b) PHR includes: - (i) buildings to be located on the site of former public housing, - (ii) constructing replacement public housing units, or - (iii) rehabilitation of existing public housing.
+The allowance in this subsection (E)(3)(a) will apply to a maximum of one (1) project per Principal.
+In the event a Principal is involved in multiple PHR projects, this exemption will apply to the one with the smallest award of 9% tax credits. - (b) PHR includes: - (i) buildings to be located on the site of former public housing, - (ii) constructing replacement public housing units, or - (iii) rehabilitation of existing public housing. - 4.
+The Agency may boost the eligible basis of projects awarded in 2009 (excluding those awarded under Section II(A)) by up to 30% if the eligible basis otherwise would be a low percentage of the total development costs due to either of the following: - (a) High land costs because of being in a desirable or commercially valuable location. - (b) Necessity of extensive site preparation and/or off-site costs.
+All such work must be reasonable based on the circumstances.